Nexfinity/CakeyBot-Wiki/placeholders.md

 `{xp-remove:<amount>}` - Removes XP from the user.

 ## Moderation
-> Note that moderation placeholders will only work on Auto Responders and can NOT be used for Custom Commands or Announcements.
+> Note that moderation placeholders will only work on Auto Responders and can NOT be used for Announcements.
 {.is-info}

 - The maximum time for any temporary moderation action used in an Auto Responder is 27 days.
 Invalid times will be ignored or capped to 27 days.